 Our inspection of flooring was limited throughout due to fitted floor coverings and no inspection was possible to the sub floor area nor to the area beneath the bath and shower.
 Not all windows were tested.
-Our inspection was limited in places due to stored items.
+Our inspection of built in storage throughout, was limited due to stored items.